 A high school diploma or GED equivalent is required, as is a strong background in algebra.
 Schools may require applicants to take placement tests and foundation courses may be required.

 Like many associate's degree programs, medical assisting associate's degree programs typically include general education, such as English composition, computers and algebra.
 Many programs also include an internship.
 Class titles may include:

-Those who want to continue their education and advance into other careers may wish to seek a bachelor's degree program in medical assisting, which prepares graduates for more responsibility as a health care provider under the supervision of a doctor.
+Medical field students who want to continue their education and advance into other careers may wish to seek a bachelor's degree program in medical assisting, which prepares graduates for more responsibility as a healthcare provider under the supervision of a doctor.
 There are also advanced degree programs in medical billing and medical records management.

 Professional associations offer continuing education opportunities as well as certification programs for professionals in the field.
 The American Association of Medical Assistants requires that applicants for certification get an education from an accredited program and pass a national exam to get the Certified Medical Assistant credential.
 The American Medical Technologists offer a medical assistant certification that also requires taking an accredited education program and passing an exam.

 The BLS predicted jobs for dental assistance to increase by 25% during the 2012-2022 period, which is much faster than the average for all occupations.
 A greater demand for dental services, such as preventive dental care, is one of the reasons for the increase.
 The average salary for dental assistants was $36,260 in 2014.

 The BLS predicted a 41% job growth rate for physical therapy assistants for 2012-2022.
 This is much higher than the national average for all occupations, which is 14%.
 An aging population and a desire to keep healthcare costs down were some of the reasons cited by the BLS for the growing demand.
 Physical therapy assistants made an average salary of $54,330 in 2014.